AgaMiko/plastic-object-detection/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Detect waste in the  environment
+bio: Detect waste in Pomerania

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons